MSFC performing Cathcart at Surrey Hills Music Festival November 2016

 The group collaborates regularly with some of the world’s best traditional musicians, such as American-based Alasdair Fraser & Natalie Haas, Chris Stout, Ross Couper and Catriona McKay from the Shetland Islands, Adam Sutherland from Scotland, as well as home-grown heroes such as Chris Duncan, Catherine Strutt, Chris Stone and Catherine Fraser.

 The Melbourne Scottish Fiddle Club always gives a lively and captivating performance, with a heart-warming mix of the traditional and the contemporary, of songs and of tunes, that will bring a smile to the lips and perhaps a tear to the eye of anyone who can trace a link back to Scotland, to Shetland or even to Nova Scotia.

 You can find some videos of Melbourne Scottish Fiddle Club performances here.

-The Club is open to anyone and meets from 2-5 on the 3rd Sunday of the month (except Jan), usually at St Aidans Uniting Church, North Balwyn*, Victoria (Australia).
+The Club is open to anyone and meets from 2-5 on the 3rd Sunday of the month (except Jan, our first meeting is in February), usually at St Aidans Uniting Church, North Balwyn*, Victoria (Australia).
 All levels welcome – we have fiddlers galore, cellists, harpists, pianists, guitarists, bassists – bring along your instrument, your enthusiasm for Scottish music and something to share for our famous afternoon tea.
 Get in touch if you’d like to come along.